 “My approach works not by making valid predictions but by allowing me to correct false ones.”

-Soros’ is flexible in his trades, he changes his mind and reverses positions when needed.
+Soros’ is flexible in his trades; he changes his mind and reverses positions when needed.
 He does not marry his trades.
 For the normal forex retail trader, this is quite difficult to do mainly because of the insanely short time frames they try to trade on.
 Professional traders hold trades from anywhere between 1-18 months, so they're working on the weekly/ daily time frame.
 This method Soros mentions is difficult for retail traders to do and will likely cause them losses unless they up their time frames.

 “It’s not whether you’re right or wrong that’s important, but how much money you make when you’re right and how much you lose when you’re wrong.”